pstrawberrie/newstreamer/README.md

 Anecdotally-driven compendium for new twitch streamers?
 ------
 This repo's purpose is to get your twitch stream up and going.
-There are a lot of things to think about when starting a new stream (especially if you're serious about it).
+There are a lot of things to think about when starting a new stream.
 If you want to help, [CLICK HERE](https://github.com/pstrawberrie/newstreamer/pulls).

 ## Prereq
 ======